DenisOxa/portfolio/analysis_of_business_indicators/README.md

 There are three datasets available.
 Data about users attracted from May 1 to October 27, 2019

-*visits_info_short.csv* stores a server log with information about site visits, *orders_info_short.csv* — contains order information *costs_info_short.csv* — advertising spending information
+*visits_info_short.csv* - stores a server log with information about site visits

+*orders_info_short.csv* — contains order information

+*costs_info_short.csv* — advertising spending information

 Structure of *visits_info_short.csv*: